alexticovschi/traveler/README.md

 ## Project Description

-This is a Travel and Tourism Website.
-Choose your destination and explore cultures, landscapes, wildlife and communities from Asia to Africa, the Arctic to the Americas.
+A JAMstack app built with Gatsby that fetches tour data from Contenful API.
+Designed to be a Travel and Tourism website app.

 ## Tools Used